ataylor89/leetcode_cs/README.md

     ./problem2.exe

-This should run the source code
+This should run the executable.